 We lease 27,600 square feet of corporate, research and development, and logistics facilities in Irvine, California under an operating lease expiring February 2023, subject to our option to extend the lease for two additional five-year periods.
 The initial base rent is approximately \$24,700 per month.
 We also lease 8,100 square feet of logistics facilities in Livingston, New Jersey under an operating lease expiring December 2024, subject to our option to extend the lease for an additional five-year period.
 The initial base rent is approximately \$7,600 per month.
 In addition, we lease 7,600 square feet of logistics facilities in Hoofddorp, The Netherlands under an operating lease expiring May 2023, subject to our option to extend the lease for two additional five-year periods.
 The initial base rent is approximately \$5,400 per month.
-We also lease a total of 21,476 square feet of corporate and logistics facilities in Houston, Texas in two adjacent buildings under operating leases expiring in January 2024.
+We also lease a total of 21,476 square feet of corporate and logistics facilities in Houston, Texas in two adjacent buildings under operating lease expiring in January 2024.
 The aggregate initial base rent is approximately \$22,000 per month.
+We also lease a 4,190 square foot corporate facility in Brentwood, Tennessee under an operating lease expiring August 2024.
+The initial base rent is approximately \$11,000 per month.
 These lease agreements contain certain scheduled annual rent increases which are accounted for on a straight-line basis.
 In addition, we lease certain equipment which expires through January 2024.